Optimal Shrinkage Estimation of Fixed Effects in Linear Panel Data Models: An application to teacher value-added

-The variation of the least squares estimators within teacher is large, hinting that value-added may vary significantly with time.
-To see this, I decompose the total variation of the least squares estimator as the variation of within teacher and across teachers:

-where $\overline{\widehat{\alpha}}_{j.} := \frac{1}{T}\sum_{t=1}^{T}\widehat{\alpha}_{jt}$ and $\overline{\widehat{\alpha}} = \frac{1}{JT}\sum_{j=1}^{J}\sum_{t=1}^{T}\widehat{\alpha}_{jt}$ is the average of the least squares estimator at the teacher level and across all teachers, respectively.
-The first term on the left-hand side can be interpreted as the average variation across time and the second term as the variation across teachers.
-Calculations show that the average variation across time accounts for about 51\% of the total variation.
-This implies there may be significant time variation in the fixed effects, and thus allowing for the value-added to vary with time can be a more reasonable specification.\footnote{To my knowledge, the paper by \cite{chetty2014MeasuringImpactsTeachers} is the only one to allow for time-varying teacher value-added.
-The recent analysis by \cite{bitler2019TeacherEffectsStudenta} implies that allowing for time-variation can be important.}

-The average number of students per teacher in a single year is around $24.5$, with standard deviation approximately as large as $11.7$.
-This large variation in the number of students per teacher translates to a large degree of heteroskedasticity of the least squares estimators, which is one of the reasons that EB methods can be suboptimal (in frequentist sense).
-Moreover, an OLS regression of the least squares estimator ($\widehat{\alpha}_{jt}$) on the corresponding cell size ($n_{jt}$) show that there is a significant positive relation between the two variables.
-This implies that the there may be a dependence structure between the variance of the least squares estimator and the true fixed effect, which is another potential violation of the EB assumptions.
+The average number of students per teacher per year is approximately 24.5, with a standard deviation of about 11.7.
+This substantial variation in class size implies considerable heteroskedasticity in the least squares estimates.
+Moreover, regressing $\hat{\theta}_{jt}$ on class size $n_{jt}$ reveals a significant positive relationship, suggesting a potential dependence between the variance of the least squares estimator and the true fixed effect.
+Also, recent work by \cite{gilraine2020NewMethodEstimatinga} has noted that the true value-added is unlikely to follow a normal distribution.
+These patterns indicate that conventional EB approaches are likely suboptimal in this context.